U.S. flag

 Distressing experiences like a major loss or chronic stress can contribute to the development of depression.
 Avoiding certain negative influences or learning to deal with them differently can help lower the risk of depression.
 That can be particularly important for children and teenagers.

-The people in your life also play a big role.
-Having stable relationships lowers the risk of depression.
-And getting psychological help or counseling early on can also help to prevent depression.
-For people at high risk of recurring depression, long-term treatment with medication might be considered for prevention.
-Some people have regular psychological treatment sessions over a long period of time.
+And getting psychological help or counseling early on can also help to prevent depression if you feel distressed by a difficult situation in your life.
+For people at high risk of recurring depression, long-term treatment with medication or psychotherapy might be considered for prevention.
+The two can also be combined.

 Treatment